HildoBijl/stepwise/packages/value-types/README.md

 } = extractValueTypeAdapters(valueTypes)
 ```

-The combined helper validates the complete registry once and includes only value types that provide each requested capability.
-The individual `extractInputValueAdapters`, `extractSerializationAdapters`, and `extractValueEqualityAdapters` helpers remain available when only one capability is needed.
+The helper validates the complete registry once and includes only value types that provide each requested capability.
 Empty and partial value types are allowed.
+Registry-backed equality operations are created by passing the extracted equality adapters to `createAreValuesEqual` from `@step-wise/value-equality`.

 These helpers are intended for orchestration packages such as `input-exercises`.
 Domain packages should generally define adapters, while orchestration packages decide which adapters are active for a particular exercise.